Mordziarz/transgenomes/README.md

 # Input data

-The transfer_function() function accepted two FASTA files (fasta_q and fasta_s) along with two BED files containing gene annotations (bed_q and bed_s).
-The evalue_cutoff parameter was used to specify the E-value threshold for BLAST results.
+The transfer_function() integrates mitochondrial and plastid sequence data by accepting two FASTA files (fasta_mt and fasta_pt) and their corresponding gene annotations in BED format (bed_mt and bed_pt).
+The function executes a BLASTn search using a specified evalue_cut_off, subsequently filtering results based on min_length and min_identity to ensure alignment quality.
+By cross-referencing these alignments with the BED files, it calculates gene coverage metrics to determine the direction of sequence transfer (MT -> PT or PT -> MT).
+This determination is based on whether the difference in gene coverage or transfer percentages exceeds the defined gene_buffer or trans_buffer, while specifically categorizing alignments consisting solely of tRNA genes as "unknown" to maintain biological accuracy.

 The bed should look like this:
 V1 - Genome name,